open/close all folders

-- The Hero Of Another Part Of The Story: She's off doing her own thing throughout the game, and you occasionally find evidence of her accomplishments as you play through.
+- Hero of Another Story: She's off doing her own thing throughout the game, and you occasionally find evidence of her accomplishments as you play through.

 - There Is Another: When SHODAN warns the soldier that there's someone else that can carry her bidding, guess who she's referring to.

 - You Have Outlived Your Usefulness: When it becomes clear that the Soldier is better equipped to be her avatar and that Delacroix has made inconvenient discoveries as to her intentions, SHODAN leaves her to die.